thewoolleyman/git-revisionist-historian/README.md

 # git-revisionist-historian

-Manages updates to example/instructional repositories which are built up from multiple incremental changes, and automatically associates tags and/or branches with them based on unique strings in the commit message.
+Manages updates to tags/branches of example/instructional repositories which are built up from multiple incremental changes, and automatically associates tags and/or branches with them based on unique strings in the commit message.

 For example, when **`git rh`** is run against the **`solution`** branch of an instructional repo, a commit which introduces the fifth consecutive feature or piece of functionality would have the following automatically performed: